 The Living Stage, Lorne 2018

-After an exciting season on the Lower East Side in New York,The Living Stage is returning home to Victoria (Australia) — this time to the coastal town of Lorne.
-A centre piece of the Lorne Sculpture Biennale, the project will provide a platform for celebrating the town’s vibrant and eclectic mix of flora and fauna, as well as hosting performances by local artists and musicians.
+A centre piece of the Lorne Sculpture Biennale, the 6th Living Stage project provided a platform for celebrating Lorne’s vibrant and eclectic mix of flora and fauna, as well as hosting performances by local artists and musicians in coastal Victoria, Australia.

 The Lorne project has been created in collaboration with Ashlee Hughes, assistant designer Pia Guilliatt and the local community.
 Lorne residents, Helen Smith and Colin Leitch have been particularly instrumental in procuring soil, plants and objects for the stage, with more than 45 boxes of plants actively growing in preparation for the Lorne Sculpture Biennale Opening on the 17th of March.